pret/pokecrystal/docs/music_commands.md

 - 1 = 100% volume
 - 2 = 50% volume
 - 3 = 25% volume

+Note about `fade`: A positive value means a decrease in volume; a negative value means an increase in volume.
+A small magnitude means a quick change; a large magnitude means a slow change.
+It is stored in signed magnitude representation, so a value of `8` is the same as (negative) `0`.

 ## `$DD`: <code>pitch_sweep <i>length</i>, <i>pitch_change</i></code>